Post

 └── CLAUDE.md ← updated: scope expanded to include cloud deploy

-The diff is roughly 600 lines of which the only new runtime code is the boto3-backed R2Storage — eighty lines of the kind of code Post 3 promised would be local-only.
+The diff is roughly 600 lines, of which the only new runtime code is the boto3-backed R2Storage — eighty lines of the kind of code Post 4 promised would be local-only.
 Everything else is configuration, scripts, and documentation.
 That ratio is intentional.
-The portfolio signal of Post 10 is not “I learned Docker”; it’s “the abstractions from Post 3 made deploying a five-service architecture mostly a configuration exercise.”
+The portfolio signal of these two deploy posts is not “I learned Docker”; it’s “the abstractions from Post 4 made deploying a five-service architecture mostly a configuration exercise.”

 Deploy it: roughly forty minutes, mostly waiting on builds